16ghosty/16ghosty/README.md

 # 👋 Hey there, I'm Gautam Marathe

-I'm a **Data Scientist and Software Engineer** with 3+ years of hands-on experience across **data science, machine learning, software engineering**, and **ML/Cybersecurity research**.
-My journey has been a blend of **backend engineering, predictive modeling, cloud computing**, and **LLM robustness research**, driven by my curiosity and love for **programming, math, and problem-solving**.
+I'm a **Data Scientist and Software Engineer** with 3+ years of hands-on experience across **data science, machine learning, software engineering**, My journey has been a blend of **backend engineering, predictive modeling, cloud computing**, and **LLM robustness research**, driven by my curiosity and love for **programming, math, and problem-solving**.

-Currently, I am working as a **Graduate Research Assistant**, exploring the fascinating intersection of **large language models, adversarial robustness, and multimodal learning**.
+Currently, I am  exploring the fascinating intersection of **large language models, adversarial robustness, and multimodal learning**.

 ---